Simply stated, divorce is an unfortunate part of life.

 Hills Law Group represents the Orange County area and employs stand-out attorneys, lawyers, and mediators.
 With a combined 30 years of experience, our team assists with legal counseling in matters of divorce, support, property, and custody issues, and more.

-As an experienced attorney, lawyer and mediator specializing in Orange County family law lawyer, owner Maxwell Hills is admitted to practice before all courts in the state.
+As an experienced attorney, lawyer and divorce mediator specializing in Orange County family law lawyer, owner Maxwell Hills is admitted to practice before all courts in the state.
 He uses a compassionate approach to legal matters.
-Maxwell is a respected member of the legal community and applies a modern approach to law that embraces digital technology.
-This modern approach helps cases move faster and minimizes costs.
+Maxwell is a respected member of the legal community and applies a modern approach to law that embraces digital technology, effectively resolving cases through mediation services, and minimizing costs.

 Hills Law Group has become one of the premier legal firms in Orange County offering the highest legal representation for divorce, separation, or marriage dissolution.
 Our lawyers make it a point to guide you through every step of the process so that you are always informed and ready to make the best decisions.